-Also, they come with a UV sterilizer, which I don’t recommend turning on for more than a couple of hours on the weekend.
+Also, they come with a built-in UV sterilizer, which I don’t recommend turning on for more than a couple of hours on the weekend.
 The sterilizer will eat through the plastic if it stays on for longer than that.

-Overall, they are a pretty good choice for a fish tank of this size if you don’t currently have more money.
+Anyway, the Polar Aurora canister filters are a pretty good choice for a fish tank of this size if you don’t currently have more money.
 However, If you do I would always recommend going for the rock-solid FX6.

 A Polar Aurora 525 will last you for at least a year and a half with proper maintenance.